Bahuti Falls

-The Bahuti Falls is a waterfall in Rewa district in the Indian state of Madhya Pradesh.
+The Bahuti Falls is a waterfall in Mauganj district in the Indian state of Madhya Pradesh.
 It is the highest waterfall in Madhya Pradesh.

 The Falls

 The Bahuti waterfall is on the river Nihai (also called as Odda) as it rushes down the edge of the Valley of Mauganj to join the Belan River, which is a tributary of Tamas or Tons River.
 The waterfall has a height of 145 m.
 Some say it is on the river Sellar.

 The Bahuti Falls is an example of a nick point caused by rejuvenation.
 Knick point, also called a nick point or simply nick, represents breaks in slopes in the longitudinal profile of a river caused by rejuvenation.
 The break in channel gradient allows water to fall vertically giving rise to a waterfall.

 Flora and fauna

 Rewa has a somewhat table landform.
 Bahuti Prapat lies on its north-eastern edge.
 Fauna species of Hyena, Nilgai, Jackal, Bengal Monster Lizard, Indian Roller Bird, Indian Grey Hornbill, Oriental Magpie Robin etc can be seen here.